gotchoices/MyCHIPs/doc/work-testing.md

   - Un-comment the debug lines for that test and
   - Now re-run the test command so only the last test fails.
   - Examine the debug output to try to determine what is failing

+If you are debugging logic in the database schema, you may need to:
+  - Insert debugging commands in stored procedures using "raise notice" (see existing examples)
+  - Rebuild the schema file:
+    - cd mychips/schema
+    - make schema
+  - Drop the test database if necessary: dropdb -U admin mychipsTestDB
+  - Make sure notices are enabled in /path/to/pgsql/data/postgresql.conf
+    - log_min_message = notice
+  - Monitor the Postgres log file: tail -f /path/to/pgsql/data/log/postgresql.log/
+  - Repeat the test: npx mocha testfile.js

 ## Unit Testing Paths, Routes and Lifts
 For testing that involves pathways between nodes, the test suite will create